-This collection of traditional German Christmas cookies.
-Rich in flavors and textures, these cookies will bring the festive spirit into your home.
-Each recipe uniquely tastes German holiday traditions, from the nutty and chocolatey Nussecken to the spicy and sweet Lebkuchen.
+This collection of traditional German Christmas cookies combines rich flavors and textures to bring the festive spirit into your home.
+Each recipe features unique tastes of German holiday traditions, from the nutty and chocolatey Nussecken to the spicy and sweet Lebkuchen.
 These German Christmas cookies are perfect for adding a touch of international flair to your holiday baking.

 Jump to: